 - Slide film 6-8 stops

-Slide film is considered a challenge to use as a consequence of the limited dynamic range.
-The golden hour is the prime time to shoot reversal film.
+Transparency film is viewed as challenging to shoot resulting from the constrained dynamic range.
+Golden hour is the prime time to shoot reversal.

-35mm film that is sold in canisters is used by the Praktica Super TL.
-It can also be described as 135 film, and it’s the most frequently used film format.
+35mm film that is in metal canisters is used by the Praktica Super TL.
+It can also be referred to as 135 film, and it’s the most widely used film format.

-Swapping the film you are using will alter the look of your pictures.
-This is one of the best things about shooting film.
+Changing the film emulsion you are working with will change the look of your shots.
+This is an example of the marvelous things about shooting film.

 DX Coded Film

-All new 35mm film offered for sale at this point has DX encoding.
-This makes it possible for electronically controlled cameras to automatically detect and set the ISO of the film put in the camera.
+All new 35mm film offered for sale today has a DX code.
+This makes it possible for electronically controlled cameras to auto detect and set the ISO of the canister loaded.

-DX-coding will not change anything for the Praktica Super TL because ISO is required to be manually set with the ASA knob.
+DX-coding doesn’t change anything for the Praktica Super TL because ISO must be selected manually with the ASA knob.

 Praktica Super TL Resources

-There are a handful of possible choices for where to have film processed.
-For a more comprehensive discussion of the possible choices, read my article on Where to Develop Film.
+There are several possible choices for where to have film developed.
+For a more detailed explanation of the possibilities take a look at my article on Where to Develop Film.

-WARNING: Film does not get developed locally at big box stores and pharmacies.
-They send film off to be processed by a separate company.
-This means that, you won’t be given your negatives back.
+WARNING: Big box stores and pharmacies have ended developing film locally.
+They send the film off-site to be processed by a 3rd party.
+This means that, you won’t get your negatives back.